• Skip to primary navigation

 How do I thaw the frozen Greek yogurt?

-Ok, so this guy comes out rock hard solid.
-It's pretty much inedible straight for the freezer.
-So plan a bit ahead of time to eat it, and either leave it in the fridge for a couple hours (yes, it does take a long time to be able to scoop) or thaw it in a water bath for about 30 minutes before serving.
+Plan a bit ahead of time to eat it, and either leave it in the fridge for a couple hours or thaw it in a water bath for about 30 minutes before serving.

 frozen greek yogurt ingredients spilled on the table